Atman50/emacs-config/README.md

 ```

-<a id="org2eb864b"></a>
+<a id="org343b37c"></a>

 ### Other useful packages

 OK, a little tired of documenting each package on it's own.
 These packages are just generally useful.
+Some of these packages
+have become so useful that they've found their way into the list of Emacs built-in packages.
+In those cases, the package is
+checked here against the list of built-ins to avoid warnings when loading a later version of Emacs.

 ```emacs-lisp
 (use-package realgud)           ;; A "better" gud